dderevjanik/tsconf-files-checker/README.md

 # Tsconf Files Checker

-A small CLI utility that helps with incrementally converting your project to typescript or for adding new rules (strictNullChecks, noImplicitAny, etc...) to existing typescript project
+A small CLI utility that helps with incrementally converting your project to typescript or to incrementally apply new rules (strictNullChecks, noImplicitAny, etc...) to existing typescript project

 ## Flow

-- 1. First `tscfc` run will output files without errors
+- First `tscfc` run will output files without errors
-- 2. Command `tscfc --update` will automatically include those files to tsconf
+- Command `tscfc --update` include files without errors files to tsconf
-- 3. After that, each `tscfc --update` checks files against tsconf files (from step 2.) and show user if anything is broken
+- After that, each `tscfc --update` checks files against tsconf files (from step 2.) and show user if anything is broken
-        - 3.1.
-If there are no broken files, then Ok.
-User's changes didn't affect any files in tsconf
-        - 3.2.
-If there are files without error, tscfc will add them to tsconf.
+        - If there are files without error, tscfc will include them to tsconf
-        - 3.3.
-If there are broken files (files in tsconf now have errors), it will output errors and exit code 1 (fail tests)
+        - If there are broken files (files that are already in tsconf have errors), it will output errors and exit code 1 (fail tests)

 ## Installation